DrkSephy/hackcity/README.md

-# hackcity-
+# hackcity
-Website of the hackcity hackathon
+Website of the hackcity hackathon.